 How to give a rescue breath to a baby

 • If there is anything in their mouth pick it out and ensure the

 airway is clear and open.

 •Take a breath in and place your lips around the baby’s mouth

 and nose to form an airtight seal.

 • If you cannot make a seal around the mouth and nose, close the

-baby’s mouth and make a seal around the nose only.
+baby’s nose and make a seal around the mouth only.

 • Blow steadily into the mouth until the chest rises.